bert-nmt/BERT-DTI/README.md

 # BERT-DTI
 This repo provide the experiment codes for the KD-DTI benchmark, which aims to extract Drug-Target Interaction knowledge from biomedical literatures.
+Our code is based on BERT-NMT

 ## Get stared:
+### Prepare environment
+Run `./utils/prepare_environment.sh` to install required package and install bert-nmt to default path `/tmp/bert-nmt/`

 ### Preprocess the raw data:
 Run `./data_scripts/build_seq2seq_data.sh`: a script that preprocess the raw files, it takes two params:
 - input_dir: path to dir contain json raw data